PUM01-2025/PowerFlow/README.md

 where *S_base* and *V_base* are positive, real-valued scale factors.
 Each grid in a network has an associated S_base and V_base.

+#### Algorithm description

+PowerFlow calculates voltages in each grid separately using different solvers (algorithms) depending on the structure of the grid (see "Solvers" below).
+Grid solvers are executed sequentially, starting from grid 0.
+When the voltages in a grid have converged, the voltages and powers are transferred between all grids as specified by the connections in the network.
+Then, the next grid solver is executed and so on.
+The algorithm stops when PowerFlow has detected that all grid solutions have converged.

+When a network is loaded, all voltages are initially set to (1, 0).
+Further calculations use the previously calculated voltages as initial guesses.

 #### Solvers

 PowerFlow implements three different algorithms (solvers): For grids that have a single SLACK/SLACK_EXTERNAL node, contain no cycles and where the LOAD nodes are located at the "leaves", a *Backward-Forward-Sweep* (BFS) algorithm is used.
 For other grids, the *ZBus Jacobi* or *Gauss-Seidel* algorithm is used. *ZBus Jacobi* can only be used when a grid contains a single SLACK/SLACK_EXTERNAL node and when the grid doesn't contain too many nodes.
 PowerFlow automatically detects which solver is most suitable for each grid.

 #### Limitations

-Some limitations on the structure of a network are imposed by PowerFlow.
-It is not possible to:
+Some limitations on the structure of a network are imposed by PowerFlow:

-- have more than one edge between a pair of node
+- It is not possible to have more than one edge between the same pair of nodes.
-- have disjointed graphs
+- It is not possible to have disjointed graphs.
+- When the Backward-Forward-Sweep algorithm is used (i.e., when the grid is a tree), it is possible to specify cables with 0 impedance.
+This can be used to "simulate" LOAD nodes that are not leaves by creating a LOAD node that connects to a MIDDLE node using an edge with 0 impedance.
+The other solvers do not allow cables with 0 impedance!

 ### Network files